NYC Debt Defense & fALSE ADVERTISING Attorney

 CACV argued that the suit could be brought under whatever venue would be proper under state law.
 However, the court found CACV's reasoning to contradict Congress' purpose in passing the FDCPA: to prevent debt collectors from suing consumers in forums far from the consumers' residences.

-CACV of Colorado, LLC Biographical Information
+CACV of Colorado, LLC Contact Information

 CACV of Colorado, LLC is a foreign limited liability company (incorporated in Colorado) and is principally located at 4340 South Monaco Street, Denver, Colorado, 80237.
 It is licensed (#1253377) by the Department of Consumer Affairs to collect debts in the City of New York.
 Its parent company is SquareTwo Financial Commercial Funding Corporation.